Pathogenesis, Diagnosis, and Innovative Therapies in Clinical Infections

 Dear Colleagues,

-Clinical infection refers to various infectious diseases caused by pathogens (such as bacteria, viruses, fungi, parasites, etc.) invading the human body.
+Clinical infection refers to various infectious diseases caused by pathogens (bacteria, viruses, fungi, parasites) and presenting with noticeable signs and/or symptoms.
 These diseases pose a significant threat to global health due to the diversity of pathogens and the challenges in treating them.
-This Special Issue highlights cutting-edge research findings; explores the progress of rapid diagnostic technology and pathogen–host interactions; and evaluates the potential of novel therapeutic strategies and drugs in the treatment of clinical infections.
+This Special Issue highlights cutting-edge research findings on pathogen–host interactions, rapid diagnostic technologies and novel drugs and other therapeutic strategies.

 Topics of interest include, but are not limited to, the following research areas:

-- Antibiotic resistance research: Analyzing the evolutionary mechanism of pathogen resistance and exploring new antibiotics and alternative treatment strategies to address the problem of multidrug resistance.
+• Antibiotic resistance research: Analyzing the evolutionary mechanisms of pathogen resistance and exploring new antibiotics and alternative treatment strategies to address the problem of multidrug resistance.

 We welcome original research papers, comprehensive reviews and case reports that showcase the latest developments in this field.
 We look forward to your valuable contributions and to working together to advance the field of clinical infection.